Ikerlandarech/AuraVox/README.md

 # AURAVOX

 AuraVox is a virtual instrument built in C++ that performs real-time timbre transfer.

-This project is part of the thesis ***From Voice to Virtuosity: DDSP-based Timbre Transfer*** by Iker Landarech presented at Universitat Pompeu Fabra, Barcelona in July 2024.
+<small>_This project is part of the thesis ***From Voice to Virtuosity: DDSP-based Timbre Transfer*** by Iker Landarech presented at Universitat Pompeu Fabra, Barcelona in July 2024._</small>

 > More information can be found at:
 > > Original Thesis Publication is available at: [From Voice to Virtuosity DDSP-based Timbre Transfer](https://github.com/user-attachments/files/15848685/From.Voice.to.Virtuosity.DDSP-based.Timbre.Transfer.pdf)